For the general term of the sequence given, write its first four ... | Channels for Pearson+

 Factorials - Online Tutor, Practice Problems & Exam Prep

-For the general term of the sequence given, write its first four terms: an=3n2(2n+1)!
+For the general term of the sequence given, write its first four terms: an=−13(n+2)!

-For the general term of the sequence given, write its first four terms: an=3n2(2n+1)!
+For the general term of the sequence given, write its first four terms: an=−13(n+2)!